Student Code of Conduct (Policy 3.090)

 - Dishonesty, including, but not limited to, nonacademic cheating or knowingly furnishing false information, is prohibited.

-- Students who engage in any prohibited or unlawful acts which disrupts the orderly functioning of the college or the delivery/reception of instruction may be directed by a faculty or staff member to leave the location where the behavior occurred.
+- Students who engage in any prohibited or unlawful acts which disrupt the orderly functioning of the college or the delivery/reception of instruction may be directed by a faculty or staff member to leave the location where the behavior occurred.

 - Examples of disruptive behavior inside and outside the classroom include repeated tardiness, interfering with the learning process of others, outbursts, verbal abuse, and profanity.